-It is estimated that more than 100 volunteers and supporters have been involved in the project and it is thought to be the largest project of its kind in the country.
+It is estimated that more than 100 volunteers and supporters have been involved in this work and it is thought to be the largest project of its kind in the country.

 The project received significant funding from the Heritage Lottery Fund under the ‘Your Heritage’ grant scheme.

-In addition to the database, the project also inspired a wide- ranging programme of activities and initiatives including: a much respected casualty map of the borough, an award-winning play - Death at Dawn, commemorative services and concerts, a series of academic lectures in conjunction with Northumbria University as well as talks by local historians.
+In addition to the database, the project also inspired a wide- ranging programme of activities and initiatives including: a much respected casualty map of the borough (see publications), an award-winning play – Death at Dawn, commemorative services and concerts, a series of academic lectures in conjunction with Northumbria University as well as talks by local historians.